 Local party organisation…………………………………………………..
 5

 A bit about Holborn & St. Pancras

 The Holborn and St. Pancras parliamentary seat has existed since 1983 when the seats of Holborn and St. Pancras South and majority of St. Pancras North were merged to form a single constituency.
-Holborn & St. Pancras Labour Party is one of the largest in the country with almost 3477 members (in January 2019).
+Holborn & St. Pancras Labour Party is one of the largest in the country with over 3,000 members.